 It’s said that when Koreans try something, they go hard at it.
 Football (soccer), spicy food, and definitely drinking!
 Many are surprised to see that Koreans are the top drinkers in Asia by far.
+Korea actually has a strong drinking culture.
 According to the World Health Organization, they consume an average of 12.3L of alcohol per year, and are ranked #17 in the world!

 Koreans drink more alcohol per person per year, than Germany, the U.S., Ireland, Canada, and Australia!
 A big contributor to this esteemed award is the consumption of soju.
 Soju is usually around 19% alcohol content and is commonly drunk with main meals.

 Have you had a long night out in Korea?
 If you’re out at a restaurant in Korea and you want to study Korean, look for the word 해장국 (hangover soup).
 This is one of many Korean hangover cures!